One great week of Albania travel experiences

 - There are different ferries running to Fierza at different times at prices.
 You can also do just day trips on the lake for example with Mario Molla.
 However you decide, it is worth experiencing a trip on the lake.

-To cross Lake Koman by ferry was one of the my highlights while traveling Albania.
+To cross Lake Koman by ferry was one of the my highlights of my Albania holidays.
 The beauty of the nature is unbelievable.
 A dream of blue and green.
 The sun was shining.
 The whole scenery reminded me of New Zealand’s fjords.
 Just, that the ferry trip in Albania was a lot cheaper.
 It was really cold until the sun came out properly.
 There were not a lot of passengers on the boat, so that a lot of travelers started to chat and to exchange some travel stories.
 We asked each other to get photographed.
 But I didn’t mind just soaking in the beauty of the scenery.
 I didn’t want to miss a minute.

 Goulash soup and markets in Bajram Curri

 With the Berisha Ferry, we arrived around lunchtime in Fierza.Well, to me Fierza was not much more than a ferry dock and a place, where you could get lunch.
 No way to spend the day there without getting bored.
 Luckily, the ferry staff had arranged transport for us to go to Bajram Curri.
 There was no public transport.
 Just ask the staff of the Berisha ferry to help out and they might be able to call a driver.
-From Bajram Curri, there were regular minibuses leaving to the mountain village Valbona, which means “beautiful valley”.
+It’s the way, it works in Albania.
+Don’t be afraid to ask and to speak to people.
+From Bajram Curri, there were regular minibuses leaving to the mountain village of Valbona, which means “beautiful valley”.

 All the bus rides and car rides to Bajram Curri and Valbona were around 500 Lek each per person.
 It was all easy.
 And we still had some time to hang around at Bajram Curri before the regular minibus to Valbona was leaving.
-In Bajram Curri, there was a market going, where people were able to buy clothes and fruit.
+In Bajram Curri, there was a market going on, where people were able to buy clothes and fruit.
 It didn’t fit my taste of fashion, but is still a chance to get some fitness trousers or t-shirts.
 Some guys were playing board games in the street.
 There were some cafés, most of them serving male customers.
-We also found a restaurant to have some soup.
+We also found a restaurant, which offered some soup.
 There was a choice between bean and goulash soup.
 Perfect for us: We were nearly starving.

 It’s good to have a name of a guesthouse in mind, where you want the bus driver to stop.
 He can take you wherever you want to go.
 The guesthouses and hotels are situated a few kilometers away from each other.
 If you don’t know, where you want to go, you will probably walk a fair bit to find a bed to sleep.
 Valbona is more of a valley than a village.
 So luckily, the bus driver dropped us off just at Hani Col Gjoni.